v-sivak/quantum-control-rl/README.md

-# gkp-rl
+# Model-Free Quantum Control with Reinforcement Learning
-Reinforcement learning for quantum error correction with GKP code.
+This repo is under active development.